Text Us

 How SSDI Benefits Are Calculated

-After determining your AIME, the SSA applies a formula to calculate your Primary Insurance Amount (PIA), which becomes your monthly SSDI benefit.
-As of 2024, this formula applies specific percentages to different portions of your AIME:
+The SSA then applies a formula to your AIME to determine your Primary Insurance Amount (PIA), which becomes your base monthly SSDI benefit.
+For 2024, the formula uses three bend points that adjust annually:

 Using Online SSDI Calculators